-We have been spending quite a bit of time doing activities that allow us to work on the scientific method.
+We have been spending quite a bit of time doing science experiments that allow us to work on the scientific method.
 Not only has it been super fun, it has also strengthened my kids’ skills on asking questions and learning to figure out the answer.
-This science experiment had my kids surprised, which makes it even more fun!
-It all started with the question: Are Permanent Markers Actually Permanent?
+This permanent marker experiment had my kids surprised, which makes it even more fun!
+THis sharpie experiment is perfect for all ages from kindergarten, first grade, 2nd grade, 3rd grade, 4th grade, 5th garde, and 6th grade elementary age students.
+As my kids wrestled with their question: How permanent are permanent markers, we devised this chromatography for kids project to find some answers.

 One of my favorite things about doing activities with my kids is when all of the supplies come from our cupboards!
 I didn’t have to actually buy anything extra for this activity.
 Even if you have to, they are all inexpensive!
 So if you are looking for a fun, hands on science project for kindergartners, preschoolers, grade 1, grade 2, and grade 3 students with common household items – you will love this Permanent Marker Science Experiment that explores color chromatography.